ceph/ceph/doc/dev/peering.rst

    Changes can only be made after successful *peering*.

-Thus, if a new primary can use the latest OSD map along with a recent history of past maps to generate a set of *past intervals* to determine which OSDs must be consulted before we can successfully *peer*.
+Thus, a new primary can use the latest OSD map along with a recent history of past maps to generate a set of *past intervals* to determine which OSDs must be consulted before we can successfully *peer*.
 The set of past intervals is bounded by *last epoch started*,